 Dog Friendly Bush Walks & Cafes in the Dandenong Ranges

 Dandenong Ranges dog-friendly walks, that are also wonderful for their owners, can be found despite the fact that we are surrounded by a few thousand acres of National Park.
-We even have some great dog-friendly cafes.

 These dog friendly hikes are some of the best places to take your dog near Melbourne and around Victoria.
 We have researched all these bushwalks as we have a dog ourselves and each one is well worth doing as they all offer something a little different – tall forests, views, creeks and undulating terrain.

 Before or after your walk, we even have some great dog-friendly cafes.